JogoShugh/CoderDojoPonceSprings.TicTacToe/exercises.md

 ### Step 1: Take 3 to 5 minutes and think about the following aspects of a typical pen and paper game of Tic Tac Toe:

-* The board that you draw: how many parts does it have?
-What do you call them?
+* What does the board that you draw look like?
+How many parts does it have, and what do you call them?
+* How many players are in a game, and what symbols do they use?
-* The rules for who makes the first move
+* Who makes the first move, and what do they do?
-* The rules of alternating turns
+* When does a game end with a winner?
-* How one player wins, and the different directions the player can take to win
+* What are the different directions a winner can win with?
-* Or, how a game can end in a tie
+* When is a game over, but with a tie?

 ### Step 2: Write your thoughts down